chrisdail/talk-good-code/slides.md

 # Quantity and Quality

-- Industry average is around 15-50 bugs per 1000 lines of code
+- Industry average is around 15-50 bugs per 1000 lines of code --

-- Writing less code will result in fewer bugs
+- Writing less code will result in fewer bugs #HeDidTheMath --

 - Cannot do this artificially
-  - Remember **Readability**
+  - **Readability!**
-  - Go for fewer lines that are more meaningful (quality)
+  - Quality - Fewer lines, more meaningful
-  - Keep things simple
+  - Simple

+---

+template: heading
+# Meaningful Naming

 ---